 * Maple Leaf Stadium, at Stadium Road (formerly an extension of Bathurst Street) and Queens Quay West (that's pronounced "Queen’s Key").
 Home to the baseball Maple Leafs from 1926 to 1967, it was demolished a year later, with apartments built on the site.

-The Leafs won 5 International League Pennants here, and it was the first sports team owned by Jack Kent Cooke, who would later own the NBA's Los Angeles Lakers, the NHL's Los Angeles Kings, and the NFL's Washington Redskins.
+The Leafs won 5 International League Pennants here, and they were the 1st sports team owned by Jack Kent Cooke, who would later own the NBA's Los Angeles Lakers, the NHL's Los Angeles Kings, and the NFL's Washington Redskins.
 Take the 509 Streetcar from Union Station to Queens Quay West at Dan Leckie Way.

 The Raptors' D-League team, named Raptors 905 for the Area Code of Toronto's suburbs, plays at the Hershey Centre.
 5500 Rose Cherry Place (named for the late wife of hockey coach-turned-broadcaster Don Cherry), in Mississauga, 16 miles west of downtown.
 It takes 3 buses to get there.
 The Orangeville A's of the National Basketball League of Canada play at the Orangeville Athlete Institute.
 207321 Ontario Provincial Route 9, in Mono, about 50 miles northwest of downtown.

 509 Streetcar to Fleet Street at Bastion Street.
 Essentially, Fort York is Canada’s Alamo.
 (But not their Gettysburg: That would be Lundy’s Lane, in Niagara Falls, and I recommend that you make time for that as well.)